jaantollander/masters-thesis/content/30_lustre.md

 We found formatting issues with `job_id` identifiers in the generated data from Lustre Jobstats on the Puhti system.
 For example, we found many identifiers without the value in the `job` field on MDS and OSS data from compute nodes.
+We believe that this problem is related to `SLURM_JOB_ID` environment variables which could be either no set for some processes, cannot be read in some cases or lost for some other reason.

 Furthermore, on the OSS, `job_id`s had issues such as values missing from `uid` and `nodename` fields or fully-qualified hostname instead of the specified short hostname in the `nodename` field.
 Even more problematic was that sometimes `job_id` was malformed to the extent that we could not reliably parse information from it.